 2.1 Download and Install

 The development team will have sent you the addressBook.jar file that launches the application.
 In case you did not receive or lost the addressBook.jar file please go to https : //github.com/WhitmanH/CIS 422 Scheduler to download the addressBook.jar file.

+Use the LaTeX command: